PostgreSQL Partition Manager Extension (pg_partman)

 • p_retention - optional parameter to give a retention integer interval and immediately drop tables containing only data less than the current maximum id value minus the given retention value.
 If you have a retention value set in the config table already, the function will use that, otherwise this will override it.
 If not, this parameter is required.
 See the About section above for more information on retention settings.

 • p_retention_schema - optional parameter to tell partman to move a table to another schema instead of dropping it.
 Set this to the schema you want the table moved to.
-This function will just use the value configured in part_config if not explicitly set.
-If this option is set, the retention p_keep_table & p_keep_index parameters are ignored.
+This function will use the value configured in part_config if not explicitly set.
+If this option is set, the retention p_keep_table parameter is ignored.

 • Returns the number of partitions affected.